Diseases & Conditions

 Research on the Horizon

-New drug treatments, including the use of a drug called imatinib mseylate, are currently being investigated.
-These drugs may help slow the growth of tumors that cannot be removed with surgery.
+New drug treatments, including the use of a drug called imatinib mesylate, are currently being investigated.
+These drugs may help slow or stop the growth of tumors that cannot be removed with surgery.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.